BSO

 There is a small gallery of artwork featuring pieces done by an artist who uses material rescued from local landfills.
 It is surprisingly decorative.

-Hale told me that the artwork was chosen in part because it was made by using that which was old and disused but now has found new life through the arts.
-In other words, the art is a perfect metaphor for the Bing itself.
+Hale told me that the artwork was chosen in part because it was made by using that which was old and disused but now has found new life through art.
+In other words, the artwork is a perfect metaphor for the Bing itself.

 The performance area is in the former theater lobby and was filled to capacity.